Fulgentius of Ruspe: Bishop of Ruspe

-In 502 Fulgentius was persuaded to take the post of bishop of Ruspe in Tunisia.
+In 502 Fulgentius was persuaded to take the post of bishop of Ruspe in what is now Tunisia.
 His obvious virtues made a strong impression on the people of his new diocese, but he was soon banished to Sardinia with some sixty other bishops who did not hold the Arian position.
 Pope Symmachus knew of their plight and sent them annual provisions of food and money.

 While in Sardinia, Fulgentius turned a house in Cagliari into a monastery, and determined to write a number of works to help instruct the Christians of Africa.
 In 515, he returned to Africa, having been summoned there by Thrasamund for a public debate with his Arian replacement.
 His book, An Answer to Ten Objections, is supposed to have been collected from the answers he had made regarding objections to the Catholic Nicene position.
 Thrasamund, impressed by Fulgentius' knowledge and learning, and fearing social discord if these persuasive arguments fell into the hands of his Arian subjects, ordered that all Fulgentius' future statements could only be delivered orally.
 Fulgentius responded with a further rebuttal to the Arian position, now known as the Three Books to King Thrasamund.
 Thrasamund's respect for Fulgentius grew, leading him to allow Fulgentius to stay in Carthage, but after renewed complaints from the local Arian clergy he banished Fulgentius back to Sardinia in 520.

 Fulgentius founded several communities not only in Africa, but also in Sardinia.

 In 523, following the death of Thrasamund and the accession of his Catholic son Hilderic, Fulgentius was allowed to return to Ruspe and try to convert the populace to the Catholic position.
 He worked to reform many of the abuses which had infiltrated his old diocese in his absence.
 The power and effectiveness of his preaching was so profound that his archbishop, Boniface of Carthage, wept openly every time he heard Fulgentius preach, and publicly thanked God for giving such a preacher to his church.

 Tensions with Quodvultdeus (died c.450) over precedence appear to have been overcome by Fulgentius' modest concessions.

 Later, Fulgentius retired to a monastery on the island of Circinia (Kerkenna), but was recalled to Ruspe and served there until his death on 1 January 527 or 533.